Marine plastic pollution: Microplastics

 Upon reaching marine environments, due to their small size and low density, microplastics are transported over long distances via wind and surface ocean currents.
 The transportation is affected by their inherent characteristics (texture and shape) but also environmental factors such as flow velocity, matrix type and seasonal variability.
 Numerical models are able to trace small plastic debris (micro- and meso-plastics) drifting in the ocean, thus predicting their fate.

 Some microplastics leave the sea and enter the air, as researchers from the University of Strathclyde discovered in 2020.
 Some remain on the ocean's surface; microplastics account for 92% of plastic debris on the ocean's surface, according to a 2018 study.
 And some sink to the ocean floor.
 Australia's national science agency CSIRO estimated that 14 million metric tons of microplastics are already on the ocean floor in 2020.
 This represents an increase from a 2015 estimate that the world's oceans contain 93–236 thousand metric tons of microplastics and a 2018 estimate of 270 thousand tons.

-The Ocean Conservancy has reported that China, Indonesia, Philippines, Thailand, and Vietnam dump more plastic in the sea than all other countries combined.

 A study of the distribution of eastern Pacific Ocean surface plastic debris (not specifically microplastic, although, as previously mentioned, most is likely microplastic) helps to illustrate the rising concentration of plastics in the ocean.
 By using data on surface plastic concentration (pieces of plastic per km2) from 1972 to 1985 (n=60) and 2002–2012 (n=457) within the same plastic accumulation zone, the study found the mean plastic concentration increase between the two sets of data, including a 10-fold increase of 18,160 to 189,800 pieces of plastic per km2.

 Arctic Ocean microplastics come mainly from Atlantic sources, especially Europe and North America.
 Recent studies have revealed that the concentration of microplastics on glaciers or snow is surprisingly higher than even urban water bodies, even though microplastics are not directly used or produced near glaciers.
 As of 2021, Europe and Central Asia account for around 16% of global microplastics discharge into the seas.